nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: How schedule is implemented:**
+**Aspect: How the calendar interface is implemented:**

 * **Alternative 1:**  Create a calendar view using JavaFX.
-    * Pros: More customisable as we are not limited by CalendarFX's API.
+    * Pros: More customisable as we are not limited by CalendarFX's _API_.
     * Cons: Much more difficult to implement.

 * **Alternative 2 (current implementation):** Use CalendarFX to display entries while storing entry data locally.